 So what about the numbers I hear you ask?

-Well consultancy is a service that should be delivered by seasoned professionals whom have achieved a certain level of acumen, hence the numbers will vary depending upon the credentials, experience and abilities of the individual consultant, but expect to be paying anywhere between £75 and up to £250 per hour (approx. £600 – £2000 per day) for someone worth their salt.
+Well, consultancy is a service that should be delivered by seasoned professionals who have achieved a certain level of acumen, hence the numbers will vary depending upon the credentials, experience, and abilities of the individual consultant, but expect to be paying anywhere between $100 and upwards of $500 per hour for someone worth their salt.

 Remember consultants working with some big firms will charge 2-3 times these amounts.

-Similarly, tactical marketing folk with little strategic understanding and self-styled ‘marketing experts’ looking to earn money freelancing will typically charge somewhere between a shilling and £50 per hour (£200-£400 per day), and experience level and abilities vary massively.
+Similarly, tactical marketing folk with little strategic understanding and self-styled ‘marketing experts’ looking to earn money freelancing will typically charge somewhere between a shilling and $50 per hour 😉 – It is important to note that experience levels and abilities vary massively.

-With this in mind if the clock is ticking the bills could soon escalate out of control, hence my approach of standardizing my marketing consultancy offering and working on fixed project rates where possible so the client is aware of the total cost up front.
+With this in mind if the clock is ticking the bills could soon escalate out of control, hence my approach of standardizing my marketing consultancy offering and working on fixed project rates or timelines where possible so the client is aware of the total cost upfront.

 I also try to front-load the relationship with new clients by offering my time free to provide valuable, actionable advice and insight before even quoting for my services.